 The 'Safe stop' procedure is mentioned throughout this manual.
 It is extremely dangerous to carry out any work on a machine while it is under power.
-The most important safety measure is to follow the Safe Stop procedure before carrying out any maintenance or adjustments, including dealing with a blockage or other problem: The procedure is as follows:
+The most important safety measure to follow is the Safe Stop procedure; use it before carrying out any maintenance or adjustments, including dealing with a blockage or other problem: The procedure is as follows:

-- Put the tractor handbrake on. - Make sure the controls are in neutral (equipment made safe). - Stop the engine (or turn off the power). - Remove the key (or lock-off the power supply).
+- Put the tractors handbrake on. - Make sure the tractors controls are in neutral (equipment made safe). - Stop the engine (or turn off the power). - Remove the key (or lock-off the power supply).